ClassicUO/gate/README.md

     - `npm install`
     - `npm run deploy`
     - Make note of the address your worker is given
-6. After deploy, change you need to update your ClassicUO `settings.json`:
+6. After deploying, make the following changes to your ClassicUO `settings.json`:
     - Set the `ip` field to the workers address (from above)  using the wss scheme, e.g. `wss://my.worker.dev`
     - Set the `port` field to `443`